Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 snippet: CommandMessageHandler

-This class implements the NServiceBus interface `IHandleMessages<T>` where `T` is the specific message type being handled; in this case, the Command message.
+This class implements the NServiceBus interface `IHandleMessages<T>` where `T` is the specific message type being handled; in this case, the `Command` message.

 NServiceBus manages the classes that implement this interface.
-When a message arrives in the input queue, it is deserialized, and then, based on its type, NServiceBus instantiates the relevant classes and calls their Handle method, passing in the message object.
+When a message arrives in the input queue, it is deserialized, and then, based on its type, NServiceBus instantiates the relevant message handler classes and calls their `Handle` method, passing in the message object and the context object.

 In the method body notice the response being returned to the originating endpoint.
-This will result in a message being added to the input queue for `AsyncPagesMVC`.
+This will result in a message being added to the input queue for `AsyncPagesMVC` endpoint.